GustavoContreiras/TheForgottenTibia/README.md

 - ### There is no skill training
 Each level you advance ou receive points to be distributed among the skills.
 The more levels you get, less points you receive.

-- ### All clubs, swords and axes damage are based on strenght
+- ### All clubs, swords and axes damage are based on Strenght

 - ### You can use two one-handed weapons at the same time
 Attack speed will increase and each weapon damage will decrease.